Daniel Barone

 Daniel Barone (born 21 August 1965, Buenos Aires) is an Argentine film and television director.
-He works at the production company Pol-ka Producciones.
+He worked at the production company Pol-ka Producciones.
+He left the company in 2021.
 He is best known for films including Alma Mia (My Soul) and Cohen vs. Rosi, a box office hit about conflict and reconciliation between two families in Buenos Aires – one Italian, the other Jewish.

+Biography

+Daniel Barone studied dramatic arts at the school of Raúl Serrano from 1985 to 1989.
+After directing several theater productions in Buenos Aires and Santiago in Chile, he studied film at the school of the Soviet Union Embassy in Argentina.
+At the 1991 Young Art Biennial, he received a special mention from the Communication Sciences jury for his radio program Encrucijada.
+Following this recognition, he worked as an assistant director on various independent feature films and short films.

+His first work in television came in 1995, when he directed the second unit of Poliladrón, a weekly series broadcast on El Trece.